strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 node auth-server
 ```

-Open your browser and go to `localhost:3002`.
-If everything is working properly,
+Browse to `localhost:3002`.
+You should be redirected to `localhost:3202` and you
-you should be redirected to `localhost:3202` and you should see:
+should see:

 ```
 StrongLoop API Gateway